CtrlK79/UAM_ConceptDesign/README.md

 We set motivation and then approximated the design paramters through the simple physics and mathematics.

-Even though we took conservative strategy while calculating the manufacturing cost and operating cost, our mission profile was satisfied.
+Even though we took conservative strategy while calculating the manufacturing cost and operating cost, the profit goal was achieved.

 My professor's feedback was like 'The motivation is interesting but the L/D is set to be too optimisitc considering the structure'(it means that the number of the lift rotors, 12, is quite many so it would undermine the aerodynamic performance while cruising).